 Larks Breakfast Club and Kingfishers After School Club, led by school staff, are very popular.
-In the morning children enjoy a 'homely' breakfast around a table, before having fun either outside or inside, or joining one of our morning sport clubs.
+In the morning children enjoy a 'homely' breakfast around a table, before having fun either outside or inside.
 In the afternoon children enjoy a substantial snack and drink along with a range of active and more relaxing activities.
 Further details, including the cost of these clubs, are available on our website.